 Looking for the best push golf trolley I’ve tested a lot over the past few months.
 In my research, I found some decent options, some really bad options, and a few units that stood above them all.

 Those are the trolleys that we will be looking at today.
-But for shoppers that only want to hear about the best of the best, I can say that the CaddyTek SuperLite Deluxe Golf Push Cart was the best pushcart I found.
+But for shoppers that only want to hear about the best of the best, I can say that the CaddyTek SuperLite Deluxe Golf Push Cart was the best push golf trolley I found.

 The combination of value, handling, and ruggedness all accounted for a product that just couldn’t be beat.

-- 1 TOP CHOICE: CaddyTrek SuperLite Golf Push Cart
+- 1 Top Pick: CaddyTrek SuperLite Golf Push Cart

 - 2 Runner Up: Clicgear Model 3.5+ Golf Push Cart

 - 3 For the Golfer that Needs Extra Durability: Sun Mountain 2017 Speed Golf Cart GT